 If a department wishes to delete a course or program under its purview, then a member of the department must submit an inactivation proposal via the CMS.
-The department chair must also submit a declaration that a majority of the department faculty voted to approve the decision to delete the course or program.
-The department chair must forward copies of the declaration to the Curriculum Technician, the Technical Review and Prerequisites Workgroup Chair, and the Faculty Co-chair of the Curriculum Committee.
-Either a paper or electronic memo (email) suffices; or the department chair may incorporate the declaration into his/her approval comments in the CMS.
+The department chair must also submit a declaration that a majority of the department faculty voted to approve the decision to inactivate the course or program.
+The department chair must forward copies of the declaration to the Curriculum Technician, the Technical Review and Prerequisites Workgroup Chair, and the Faculty Co-chair(s) of the Curriculum Committee.
+Either a paper or electronic memo (email) suffices.
 The Curriculum Technician maintains a copy of the declaration as part of the course history.
-The purpose of this policy is to document that the department recommended the inactivation in accordance with the "academic and professional matters" (ten-plus-one) provision in Section 53200(c) of Title 5.
+The purpose of this procedure is to document that the department recommended the inactivation in accordance with the "academic and professional matters" (ten-plus-one) provision in Section 53200(c) of Title 5.
 Program and course inactivations initiated and approved directly by the Board are exempt from this requirement.
-The Curriculum Committee has final authority to delete individual courses.
+Courses that are merely being merged or renumbered and whose content will continue to be taught under a different course ID number are also exempt.
+The Curriculum Committee has final authority to inactivate individual courses.
 Program inactivations also require Board approval.